-The T3 Innovation Network is excited to leverage its data and technology projects, tools, and partnerships to support scalable pilot testing of interoperable learning records (ILRs) with the development and implementation of an LER Resource Hub (LER Hub).
+The T3 Innovation Network is supporting the scalable, pilot testing of interoperable learning records (ILRs) with the development and implementation of an LER Resource Hub (LER Hub).
 The LER Hub is a free resource available to all stakeholders that creates a community for learning and sharing best practices along with providing a variety of resources to support organizations implementing ILRs.
-This effort builds on the existing data infrastructure work already underway by the T3 Network and provides a unique opportunity to coordinate and apply these projects in a concrete way to support ILRs.
+This effort builds on the existing data infrastructure work already underway by the T3 Network and provides a unique opportunity to coordinate and apply T3 Network projects in a concrete way to support the development of ILRs.